captainqwerty/AutomatedOutlookSignature/README.md

 $user = (([adsisearcher]"(&(objectCategory=User)(samaccountname=$UserName))").FindOne().Properties)
 ```

-The attributes from the $ADUser object are split into two sections.
-The first section are the details which should be uniquie and would not be the same as any other member of staff such as their email address and the second half are attributes which could be the same for every member of staff such as the address details, these details can be either taken from active directory or could be set statically within the script.
+The attributes from the $user object are split into two sections.
+The first section are the details which should be unique and would not be the same as any other member of staff such as their email address and the second half are attributes which could be the same for every member of staff such as the address details, these details can be either taken from active directory or could be set statically within the script.

 ```powershell
 # Get the users properties (These should always be in Active Directory and Unique)